Kometa-Team/Kometa/docs/kometa/install/images.md

 ## Alternate Images

-Generally speaking, we suggest you use the official image instead of these alterantes, unles syou ave a specific reason to use one of these over the official.
+Generally speaking, we suggest you use the official image instead of these alternates, unless you have a specific reason to use one of these over the official.
 We do not provide support for issues which specifically relate to using third-party images [LSIO or other].

 One alternate image we see a lot is the Linuxserver image, due to its prominent placement in unRAID and linuxserver's general reputation.